ngjunsiang/my-group-project/README.md

 - Member 4

 # This is a J1 Summary Project
-- It is a simple MUD game about ...
+- It is a simple MUD game about nothing in particular